 Determines messages printed for loading (compiling) Prolog files.
-Current values are full, normal (default) and silent.
+Current values are full (print a message at the start and end of each file loaded), normal (print a message at the end of each file loaded), brief (print a message at end of loading the toplevel file), and silent (no messages are printed, default).
 The value of this flag is normally controlled by the option silent(Bool) provided by load\files/2.